zowhair/reviewing-a-pull-request/README.md

 This fun open source game was cloned from: https://github.com/jakesgordon/javascript-tetris

-This Readme has been updated now
+This Readme has been updated now.